 Hence, I decided to take a closer look at the community that is behind Elrond.

-Firstly, they have an official Telegram group that has just below 14,000 members.
+Firstly, they have an official Telegram group that has over 29,000 members.
+Note that this is more than double the size of the group just 6 months earlier.
 I jumped into the Telegram to get a better sense of the conversation and the conversation was quite engaging.

 Convo in the Elrond Telegram

 Then, on the traditional social media side, they appear to only have a Twitter account.
-This has just over 16k followers which is on the low end when compared to other projects.
+This has just over 138,000 followers which is a jump of over 800% compared with the 16k followers they had just 6 months earlier.
+It’s safe to say that Elrond is generating a lot of interest since launching its mainnet.

 ERD tokens sold for $0.00065 each during the IEO, with the winning lottery ticket holders receiving 461,538.61 ERD, or $300 worth.
 There were a total of 10,833 winning lottery tickets.